wehnerjp/DSA_Practice/study_notes/programming_fundamentals/data_structures/hash_tables.md

     Linear Probing: [Open Addressing] Another approach would be to go to next item and see if its open if there is already an item at the address space

-Another way of doing separate chaining is hacing a linked list at each address and adding to the linked list if there is duplicates
+Another way of doing separate chaining is having a linked list at each address and adding to the linked list if there is duplicates

 ## Implementation using only arrays